Itakura clan: Notable clan members

-Itakura Katsukiyo, the famous shogunate official, was a prominent member of this clan from the 19th century.
-Another was Itakura Shigemasa, the first leader of the shogunate's armies at the Shimabara Rebellion; Shigemasa was killed in action there.
+Itakura Katsukiyo, the famous shogunate official, was a prominent member of this clan in the 19th century.
+Another was Itakura Shigemasa, the first leader of the shogunate's armies at the Shimabara Rebellion.

+The Inukai were a cadet family serving as magistrates to the Niwase clan who eventually became a Prime Minister following the Meiji reforms.
+Members of this line remain prominent in Japanese society today.